QuentinRa/blog.quentinra.dev/operating-systems/windows/developers/index.md

 PS> wsl --install Debian
 ```

-You can start it as you would with any programs.
+You can start it as you would with any program.

 💡 You can also download them from the Microsoft Store.
 Doing so will enable auto-updates for you.

-❌ WSL don't natively support graphical apps and some commands.
+❌ WSL doesn't natively support graphical apps and some commands.

 <br>